If there was a Goddess of cakes, she’d be Viennese. And her temple would be a Konditorei in Vienna.

 So how can you tell if you’re in an actual Konditorei, rather than a traditional coffee house?
 One or more of the following clues should help:

 - You can buy items at the counter for later consumption.
-Incidentally, a Konditorei makes a grand place to pick up little gifts to take back home with you: the packaging is often both stylish and unique to the location
+Incidentally, a Konditorei makes a grand place to pick up little gifts to take back home with you, often with stylish packaging unique to the location

 - The ambience may be a little noisier than in a coffee house, with fewer tables occupied by just one individual.
 You come here for cake and company